- 1 Fold handling with Collapse-O-Matic plugin

 The code (download)

-_AudioMux_controller.
-No password.
-It also contains the full history with the
+_AudioMux_controller_startKIT.
+No passwords.
+They also contain the full history with the

 git versioning.
 The system is built with XMOS xTIMEcomposer (14.4.1).